GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation.md

 ### 1. Decision Allocation Framework

 The most challenging aspect of multi-level governance is determining which decisions belong at which level.
-The framework provides a systematic approach:
+The frameworks provide a systematic approach:

 #### Impact Scope Principle
 - **Local Level**: Issues primarily affecting a single community with minimal external impacts